15 Smart Ways to Save Money during the Holidays

 Start planning early and get the gift shopping and other holiday shopping over with.
 By starting and finishing early, you will feel more relaxed and be able to spend time with your family during the holidays.

 If you’re anything like me, you will be tempted to buy that cute little gift you see in the showroom, but you have got to stop yourself right there.
 Because as soon as you enter that store to buy that cute little gift, there will be so many other cute gifts staring at you.
-So what you end up doing, buy some more.
+So what you end up doing is buying some more.
 So nip it in the bud, and just don’t feel tempted to buy another gift

 13. Travel Plans during Holidays